-- (b) Records of monitoring information shall include: - (1) The date, exact place, and time of sampling or measurements; - (2) The individual(s) who performed the sampling or measurements; - (3) The date(s) analyses were performed; - (4) The individual(s) who performed the analyses; - (5) The analytical techniques or methods used; and - (6) The results of such analyses. - (c) The permittee shall furnish to the Office of Pollution Control, upon request, copies of records required to be kept by this permit. - 12.
-Reports - (a) The permittee shall give notice to the Office of Pollution Control as soon as possible of any planned physical alterations or additions to the permitted facility. - (b) The permittee shall give advance notice to the Director of the Office of Pollution Control of any planned changes in the permitted facility or activities which may result in noncompliance with permit requirements. - (c) The permittee shall notify the Office of Pollution Control and obtain its approval prior to conducting any well workover. - (d) As required in 40 CFR § 144.51(l)(6), the permittee shall report orally to the Office of Pollution Control within 24 hours of becoming aware of the following: - (1) any monitoring or other information which indicates that any contaminant may cause an endangerment to an underground source of drinking water; or - (2) any noncompliance with a permit condition or malfunction of the injection system which may cause fluid migration into or between underground sources of drinking water; or - (3) any shutdown of an injection well as required in Part I.B.3 of this permit, or any other shutdown which requires down hole maintenance or repair.
-Excluded are normal operational shutdowns or maintenance procedures. - (e) A written report shall be submitted to the Director of the Office of Pollution Control within five (5) days of becoming aware of any instance of noncompliance with a condition of this permit or with any circumstance described in Section 12.(c) of this Part.
-The report shall contain a description of the noncompliance and its cause, if known; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance. - (f) Where the permittee becomes aware that relevant facts were omitted or submitted incorrectly to the Office of Pollution Control, the permittee shall promptly submit the correct facts or information as required in 40 CFR § 144.51(l)(8). - (g) All reports or information required by this permit shall be signed and certified by a responsible corporate officer, or by a duly authorized representative in accordance with 40 CFR § 144.32 and § 144.51(k). - 13.
-Transfer of Permit
+- (a) The permittee shall give notice to the Department as soon as possible of any planned physical alterations or additions to the permitted facility. - (b) The permittee shall give advance notice to the Director of the Department of any planned changes in the permitted facility or activities which may result in noncompliance with permit requirements. - (c) The permittee shall notify the Department and obtain its approval prior to conducting any well workover. - (d) As required in 40 CFR § 144.51(l)(6), the permittee shall report orally to the Department within 24 hours of becoming aware of the following: - (1) any monitoring or other information which indicates that any contaminant may cause an endangerment to an underground source of drinking water; or - (2) any noncompliance with a permit condition or malfunction of the injection system which may cause fluid migration into or between underground sources of drinking water; or - (3) any shutdown of an injection well as required in Part I.B.3 of this permit, or any other shutdown which requires down hole maintenance or repair.
+Excluded are normal operational shutdowns or maintenance procedures. - (e) A written report shall be submitted to the Director of the Department within five (5) days of becoming aware of any instance of noncompliance with a condition of this permit or with any circumstance described in Section 12.(c) of this Part.
+The report shall contain a description of the noncompliance and its cause, if known; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance. - (f) Where the permittee becomes aware that relevant facts were omitted or submitted incorrectly to the Department, the permittee shall promptly submit the correct facts or information as required in 40 CFR § 144.51(1)(8). - (g) All reports or information required by this permit shall be signed and certified by a responsible corporate officer, or by a duly authorized representative in accordance with 40 CFR § 144.32 and § 144.51(k).

+13. Transfer of Permit

 This permit is not transferable to any person except after notice to and approval of the Permit Board.
-The

-Permit Board may require modification or revocation and reissuance of the permit to change the name of the permittee and incorporate such other requirements as may be necessary under the Safe Drinking Water Act.
+The Permit Board may require modification or revocation and reissuance of the permit to change the name of the permittee and incorporate such other requirements as may be necessary under the Safe Drinking Water Act.

-This permit may be transferred to a new owner or operator by modification, if the Permit Board determines that no other change in the permit is necessary, provided that a written agreement containing a specific date of transfer of permit responsibility, coverage, and liability between the current and new permittees has been submitted to the Director of the Office of Pollution Control.
+This permit may be transferred to a new owner or operator by modification, if the Permit Board determines that no other change in the permit is necessary, provided that a written agreement containing a specific date of transfer of permit responsibility, coverage, and liability between the current and new permittee has been submitted to the Director of the Department.

-SECTION B. FINANCIAL RESPONSIBILITY
+B. FINANCIAL RESPONSIBILITY

 - 1. The permittee shall maintain continuous compliance with the requirement to demonstrate adequate financial responsibility and resources to close, plug, and abandon the permitted injection well, as required in Subpart F of 40 CFR § 144. - 2.
-The permittee shall not substitute an alternative demonstration of financial responsibility from that which was initially submitted, unless he has previously submitted evidence of that alternative demonstration to the Office of Pollution Control and the Office notifies him that the alternative demonstration of financial responsibility is acceptable.
+The permittee shall not substitute an alternative demonstration of financial responsibility from that which was initially submitted, unless he has previously submitted evidence of that alternative demonstration to the Department and the Department notifies them that the alternative demonstration of financial responsibility is acceptable.

-SECTION C. MECHANICAL INTEGRITY
+C. MECHANICAL INTEGRITY